Here’s what you need to know about what we are doing.

 “Anxiety thrives on uncertainty.”

-Uncertain about your travel plans this summer?
+With COVID-19 in our lives, we know you are uncertain about your travel plans this summer?
 We get it.
 Who isn’t uncertain about summer travel today?
-Putting your life on hold is not easy.
-We are also determined to keep putting one foot in front of the other and adjusting our lives as necessary.
-Below we share some thoughts and our plans based on the latest information and advisories so that you can make informed, smart choices about your travel options.
+Putting your life on hold for coronavirus is not easy.
+We are determined to keep putting one foot in front of the other; adjusting our lives as necessary.
+Below we share some thoughts and plans based on the latest information and advisories.
 For many of you, Maine is only a day’s drive away from home.
 Make a plan to get here and get away from life ashore.
 We will continue to update this page as things develop and we learn more.
 If you have any questions you can always give us a call here at the global headquarters.
 800-992-2218

 “You are living proof that when a group of friends sacrifices together for a common good they can become family.”

 You, our friends, our families, and our community are our top priorities.
 Jen and I are incredibly concerned about your health and welfare.
 We have family here too.
-We are all in the same boat… no pun intended… so the health and welfare of every person onboard is our first priority.
-Along with the crew we are working just as hard as you are to keep exposures to an absolute minimum and stop the spread of COVID-19.
+We are all in the same boat (no pun intended).
+The health and welfare of every person onboard is our first priority.
+Along with the crew, we are working just as hard as you are to keep exposures to an absolute minimum and stop the spread of COVID-19.

 Here is what we know.